Horn loudspeaker: Audiophiles and home use

 Consumer audio employs horn loudspeakers for controlled directivity (to limit audio reflections from room surfaces such as walls, floor, and ceiling) and for greater speaker sensitivity.

 Horn loudspeakers can provide very high efficiencies, making them a good match for very low-powered amplifiers, such as single-ended triode amps or other tube amplifiers.
 After WWII, some early hi-fi fans went so far as to build low frequency horns whose mouths took up much of a wall of the listening room.
 The throats were sometimes outside on the lawn, or in the basement.
 With the coming of stereo in the 1960s, this approach was rarely seen.
 Many loudspeaker buyers and do-it-yourself loudspeaker fans sought smaller designs for aesthetic reasons.

 Some audiophiles use horn loudspeakers for audio reproduction, while others eschew horn systems for their harmonic resonances, finding in them an unpleasant form of distortion.
 Since there are a variety of horn designs (of differing length, material, and taper), as well as different drivers, it is, to some extent, impossible to give such blanket characterizations to horn loudspeakers.
 Audiophiles using low power amplifiers, sometimes in the 5 to 25 watt range, may find the high efficiency of horn loudspeakers an especially attractive feature.
 Conversely, the high sensitivity can also make any background noise present at the amplifier outputs noticeably worse.

 Film soundtracks have great dynamic range where peak levels are 20 dB greater than average levels.
 The high sensitivity of horn loudspeakers aids in achieving movie theater sound levels at the listening position with typical ~100 watts-per-channel receiver/amplifiers used in home cinema.

+Vehicle use

+Horn loudspeakers can be mounted on and used by motor vehicles.
+They are commonly used by emergency vehicles to amplify their sirens and by ice cream trucks to amplify their music.
+Other uses include mobile public address systems for outdoor events, advertising, or public protests.